PASTORAL CARE & PRAYER

 “ I give you a new commandment, that you love one another.
 Just as I have loved you, you also should love one another.
 By this everyone will know that you are my disciples, if you have love for one another.”
 John 13:34-35

 The clergy, lay staff, and volunteers work together at St. Benedict’s to provide Pastoral Care Ministries that encourage and support experiences of the fullness of God’s love through prayer and acts of loving kindness.
 The reasons for needing Pastoral Care can be many and varied, but whatever your reason and whether the need is acute or an ongoing burden, we hope you will contact us.
-We will work with you to find meaningful ways in which we can support you, whether it be prayer support, visitation or simply be a listening ear, whether you are in hospital or at home, or prefer to come in to the office.
+We will work with you to find meaningful ways in which we can support you, whether it be prayer support, visitation or simply be a listening ear, whether you are in the hospital or at home, or prefer to come into the office.

 Did you know that heavy drinking contributes to the top three causes of death: heart disease, cancer and stroke?
-50% of homicides are alcohol related, and 40% of assaults are alcohol related.
+50% of homicides are alcohol-related, and 40% of assaults are alcohol-related.

 St. Benedict’s Episcopal Church is committed to being a gateway for individuals seeking the road to recovery.
 Both priests on staff are available for counseling and support.
 St. Benedict’s also has one A.A. group that meets weekly in the multipurpose room.

-Meeting Name: Grace and Gratitude Group
+Meeting Name: Grace and Gratitude

 Meeting Format: Open Speaker/Discussion